Simulation-Software-Engineering/Lecture-Material/02_virtualization_and_containers/virtualbox_slides.md

 ## Introduction

 - Virtualization solution created by Innotek GmbH (Weinstadt, Germany)
-- 2008 obtained by Sun Microsystems in 2008.
+- Obtained by Sun Microsystems in 2008.
 Since 2010, owned by Oracle
 - Initially closed source product with special license for personal use and evaluation (PUEL)
 - Now: Open Source edition (GPL2)